IBM/PeptideGeneralizationBenchmarks/README.md

 ## 1. Introduction

-This set of benchmarks are meant to evaluate the  ability of peptide representation methods and models to provide meaningful features of canonical and non-canonical peptides useful for machine learning.
+This set of benchmarks is meant to evaluate the  ability of peptide representation methods and models to provide meaningful features of canonical and non-canonical peptides useful for machine learning.
 The main metric the benchmark measures is the ability of a representation technique to extrapolate from canonical peptides to non-canonical peptides, as this is the most common scenario in real-world pharmaceutical development.

 Here, we define canonical peptides as those protein sequences with less than 50 amino acids and composed by the 20 standard amino acids; non-canonical peptides are defined as peptides with chemical modifications either in the back-bone, cyclizations, or modified or wholly synthetical side-chains.